 - pass parameters to the window.

-- the event "Global declarations" of the window is run,
+- the "Global declarations" event of the window,

-- the "Initializing" events of the controls in the window are run (the order is undefined),
+- the "Initialization" events of the controls in the window (the order is undefined),

-- displaying the window (this window becomes the current window).
+- the window is displayed (it becomes the current window).

-Remark: The controls found in the previous window are disabled.
+Remark: The controls in the previous window are disabled.

-In Java, the modal windows appear in the taskbar.
+In Java, modal windows appear in the taskbar.

 - iOS and UWP: Open is not available.
 Use OpenMobileWindow instead.

 - Android: Using Open in Android is not recommended.
 We recommend that you use OpenMobileWindow.
-If it is necessary to process the value returned by the window, use the event "Closing a child window" of the calling window.
+If it is necessary to process the value returned by the window, use the "Close a child window" event of the calling window.

 // Open and reposition the "EditWindow" window